• Skip to content

 Comments for RescueTime Stopped Me from Listening To Music

-Jul 30, 2014 | mean mini machine At least it’s doing its job 🙂 I haven’t tried setting up rescue time with distracting stuff since I don’t like to go to unnecessary sites whenever I am working.
+by: Francis At least it’s doing its job 🙂 I haven’t tried setting up rescue time with distracting stuff since I don’t like to go to unnecessary sites whenever I am working.
 Only if it’s really important to go to mainstream platform, that’s the only time.
-I think it still matters on how an individual will discipline itself from being distracted 😀 |
+I think it still matters on how an individual will discipline itself from being distracted 😀

-Aug 01, 2014 | Soundcloud is not so bad for procrastination I’d understand it for Youtube and similar sites that can be used to listen to playlists, but in my case using Soundcloud was not half as much procrastination as it sounds like. ;)If VA’s are more efficient with music, that’s something that should be possible to discuss with their employer.
-But for me as an employer, I am not working on my online business all the time.
-So when I get blocked out of my music, I tend to get cranky. |
+by: Francis I’d understand it for Youtube and similar sites that can be used to listen to playlists, but in my case using Soundcloud was not half as much procrastination as it sounds like. ;)If VA’s are more efficient with music, that’s something that should be possible to discuss with their employer.

 Even When I’m off the Computer My Productivity Is Tracked!